Gas Regulator NZ: LPG Regulator & Gas Bottle Regulator – Gas Hose and Regulator

 Gas Bayonet Connections

-If you have a portable gas heater, it will be connected to your home LPG supplied using a bayonet connections.
+If you have a portable gas heater, it will be connected to your home LPG supplied using a gas bayonet connection.

 Please see: